mindscan-de/CuriousMyth/README.md

 # CuriousMyth

-A system to organize and to link entities of infromation or entities of given facts and build a knowledge graph from it and explore this knowledge graph.
-This project slightly differs from project CheapLithium - CheapLithium builds an executable knowledge graph, where CuriousMyth tries to model factualsand linking them with sources.
+A system to organize and to link entities of information or entities of given facts and build a knowledge graph from it and explore this knowledge graph.
+This project slightly differs from project CheapLithium - CheapLithium builds an executable knowledge graph, where CuriousMyth tries to model factuals and linking them with sources.

 ## Use Cases